 11. Attend Christmas Eve mass or church services

 Going to church on Christmas Eve is another wonderful Christmas tradition for couples and families.
 Many churches have a midnight candlelight service.
 You may already have a church you attend together, and if not, Christmas Eve would be a perfect opportunity to find a church that you both like.

 12. Exchange a gift or two on Christmas Eve

 While many choose to wait ’til the morning to open all their gifts, one of the sweetest Christmas Eve traditions for couples is to exchange a gift on Christmas Eve.

 Particularly for couples with children, this can be a great way to quietly give your partner a gift while the kids are securely tucked away in bed.
 You could even wait until midnight to add that extra little bit of Christmas magic and romance.
 Creating Christmas eve traditions for adults?
 Now that’s adulting.

 Giving back during the holiday season can become a meaningful Christmas tradition that a couple can share together.
 Choose a charity of your mutual choice, and commit some time to helping others in need.

 Giving of your time is a wonderful way to serve others during the holidays.
 Volunteer at a soup kitchen or a homeless shelter or assist at a charity event.
 Why not dress up as Santa and Mrs. Claus and visit a children’s hospital?

-If you’re short on time, you can still do something worthwhile.
+If you’ve got a pretty packed schedule, you can still do something worthwhile.
 Fill a shoebox for children, donate money to a favorite charity, or write Christmas cards to send those serving in the armed forces.